 - Is not owned or run by a member of your immediate family, or a current undergraduate student.

-After all Semi-Finalists are interviewed, the Selection Committee will determine which candidates to award.
+After all applications are reviewed, the Selection Committee will determine which candidates to award.
 If selected to receive an award, the candidate will be considered a Finalist.
 Finalists are required to either accept or decline their award offer.
-Finalists who accept their award will complete required paperwork and documentation for award disbursement.
+Finalists who accept their award will complete required paperwork and funding documentation for award disbursement.
 Those who wish to decline their award offer will be given separate instructions.

 Important!
 Priority consideration is granted to: